Navid200/xDrip/docs/CopySettings.md

 ![](./images/CopyingSettings.png)

 If what you want is to transfer all the history of your readings, you will need to [transnfer the database](./New-Phone.md).

+If you experience any problems transferring the settings using the QR code, please [report it](./Contact.md).